Tyrone Rush: Italian Football League

-Rush also played football professionally in Italy for the Bergamo Lions from 1998-2004 where he was one of the top players in Europe, being named to the European Federation of American Football All Europe team on more than one occasion.
+Rush also played football professionally in Italy for the Bergamo Lions from 1998 to 2004 where he was one of the top players in Europe, being named to the European Federation of American Football All Europe team on more than one occasion.

 Rush was Italian Football League season MVP in 1999, and set the league season rushing record.
 Rush helped the Lions win Eurobowl championships, and was named the Eurobowl game MVP in 2000.

 He later participated on the show Extreme Dodgeball on the Game Show Network in each of its three seasons.
 He spent his first two seasons on the Barbell Mafia, and his last on the New York Bling, the champion of the final season.
 He led the league in kills in Season Three of the show.
 His nickname was "The Rush Factor".